 - Use the Electronic Signature to eliminate the notary requirement for the member signature.

-For step-by-step instructions on filling out a paper service retirement application, review the Service Retirement Election Application (PUB 43) (PDF) or take the online Member Education class, Completing Your Retirement Application.
+For step-by-step instructions on filling out a paper service retirement application (PDF), review the Service Retirement Election Application (PUB 43) (PDF) or take the online Member Education class, Completing Your Retirement Application.

-If you need additional assistance, you may schedule an appointment by phone.
+If you need additional assistance, schedule an appointment with us.
 Simply log in to your myCalPERS account and select the Education tab or call us during business hours at 888 CalPERS (or 888-225-7377).

 Submit your completed retirement application and required documents by mail to the address listed on the form.
-Be sure to keep a copy of all the documents submitted for your own record.
+Keep a copy of all the documents submitted for your own record.

 Additional Disaster Assistance Recovery Resources

-Here are a few additional resources available to help Californians get back on their feet:
+Here are a few additional resources available to help Californians recover:

 - Disaster Assistance Improvement Program (DAIP)